Christian Bueger

 I have supervised four PhD projects to completion.
 Projects were on the militarization of US counter-narcotics (Ivan Benneyworth, 2016), the effect of media development in post-conflict environments (Kerstin Tomiak, 2017), maritime security cooperation in the Mediterranean (Shazwanis Shukri, 2017), the role of trust in the transatlantic relationship (Niels Byrjalsen, 2024).
 I co-supervised the thesis of Matti Goldberg (TU Darmstadt, 2022) on the role of science in the securitization of climate.

-I am currently co-supervising two PhD projects.
+I am currently co-supervising three PhD projects.
 Christian Pogies (Frankfurt) is writing a dissertation on the history of freedom of navigation, Mariia Vladymyrova (Copenhagen) works on a project on Russian naval strategy and practice.
+Marie Becker (Greifswald) researches critical maritime infrastructure protection in the Baltic Sea region.

 I am considering proposals for PhD projects in my core areas of research especially the fields of international practice theory, global governance, sociology of science and expertise, infrastructure, maritime security, or transnational organized crime.
 See my comment on ‘Do I supervise PhD projects’?